 STEM Career Discovery offers students a menu of options to explore STEM & other career fields in real world settings that can potentially lead to an internship/apprenticeship or full/part-time job after graduation and during college.
 The program is open to students in grades 9-12.
 Students, please click here to apply to any of the programs below.

 P-TECH allows students to begin in grade 9 and continue for up to six years in order to graduate with a high school diploma and industry-recognized associate degree, in addition to gaining relevant workplace skills and valuable internships.
 STEM School Highlands Ranch currently offers the mechatronics pathway, which is a synergetic integration of mechanical, electrical, control automation, robotics, computer systems for industry and computer engineering technologies.Click here for the complete P-TECH policy.

 CareerWise is for students in grades 11 and 12, in partnership with

 CareerWise Colorado.
-CareerWise is an organization that places our students in paid internships and apprenticeships with industry leaders in four fields: financial services, business operations, advanced manufacturing and computers.
-Students will be selected for this program by first applying to STEM Career Discovery and then directly to CareerWise.
+CareerWise is an organization that places our students in paid apprenticeships with industry leaders in four fields: financial services, business operations, advanced manufacturing and computers.
+Students should apply directly to CareerWise.
 The program requires a three-year commitment.
-For information on CareerWise, contact Charity Morris.

-Career Mentor Program is for students in grades 10-12 and selected students are matched with a mentor in their fields of interest.
+Career Mentor Program (CMP) is for students in grades 10-12.
+Students are matched with a mentor in their fields of interest.
 Through the academic year, students will spend approximately 20-30 hours with their mentors, shadowing them in the work place.
 Students will also attend roundtable discussions as a cohort to reflect on their experiences.
-For information on the Mentoring Programs contact Lauren Harper

 Questions?
 Below is contact information for the STEM Career Discovery team: